nuheroes/nudesign_112/README.md

 ## Sources

-The system was derived from a single attached source: a 6-slide HCLP onboarding deck (`reference/hclp_presentation.html`) for Hansol's executive AI-transformation track.
+The system was derived from a single attached source: a 6-slide HCLP onboarding deck (`reference/hclp_presentation.html`) for 1's executive AI-transformation track.
 The user supplied **Pretendard Variable** as the brand font.
-No official Hansol brand kit (logo SVG, illustration set) was attached — see *Caveats*.
+No official 1 brand kit (logo SVG, illustration set) was attached — see *Caveats*.

 ---